EVMcrispr/evmcrispr-doc/getStarted/simulations.md

 <img alt='EVMcrispr simulation in Tenderly' src={useBaseUrl('img/evmSimulation.png')} />

-## Simulating from another Address
+## Simulating from another address

 If you would like to simulate a transaction using a different address than the connected one as the sender, We can do this with the `--from` option.
 We can add this next to `sim:fork` or append it onto the `exec` commands executing an action.
 As an example, the syntax could look like this: